CyberT33N/mongodb-cheat-sheet/README.md

 <br><br>
 ____________________________________________________
 <br><br>
 - $merge	Writes the resulting documents of the aggregation pipeline to a collection.
 The stage can incorporate (insert new documents, merge documents, replace documents, keep existing documents, fail the operation, process documents with a custom update pipeline) the results into an output collection.
+<br><br>
-To use the $merge stage, it must be the last stage in the pipeline. (https://docs.mongodb.com/manual/reference/operator/aggregation/merge/#pipe._S_merge)
+**To use the $merge stage, it must be the last stage in the pipeline.** (https://docs.mongodb.com/manual/reference/operator/aggregation/merge/#pipe._S_merge)
 - Guides:
 <br> https://www.youtube.com/watch?v=dz2dBL_5Lrg